NighthawkWallet/nighthawkwallet.github.io/_pages/disclosure.md

 - This app depends upon related libraries that it uses.
 There may be bugs.
 - This wallet currently only supports transacting between shielded addresses, which makes it incompatible with wallets that do not support sending to shielded addresses.
 - Traffic analysis, like in other cryptocurrency wallets, can leak some privacy of the user.
-- The wallet requires a trust in the lighthttps server to display accurate transaction information.
+- The wallet requires a trust in the lighthttpd server to display accurate transaction information.
 - This app has been developed and run exclusively on `mainnet` it might not work on `testnet`.

 See the [Wallet App Threat Model](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html)